TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/DevelopCustomViewhelper.rst

    {namespace blog=MyVendor\BlogExample\ViewHelpers}

-For further information about namespace import, see :ref:`fluid-syntax-viewhelpers-import-namespaces`.

 The ViewHelper should be given the name "gravatar" and only take an email address as a parameter.
 The ViewHelper is called in the template as follows: